BerkeleyLab/upcxx/docs/build-devel.md

 headers missing from an install, then it is appropriate to update `src/upcxx_headers.cpp` to ensure then are reached in the crawl.

+To generate the unique include guards used in the UPC\+\+ headers, use the script `utils/uuifdef.sh`.

 #### To add a configure probe

 Configure probes run after GASNet has been configured can generate content in